Monasteries in Ladakh, India – Worth a Visit

 It was completed in 1672, but has been known to exist as far back as the 11th century and is a fine example of Tibetan architecture.
 Infamously while Nicolas Notovitch was at Hemis Monastery nursing a broken leg, he claimed to have found a manuscript indicating that Jesus Christ visited Hemis to study with Buddhists and Hindus during his lost years.

 A very detailed museum is located under the gift shop and that might be the best part of your visit.
 It’s full of an incredible collection of antiques, masks, and artifacts from both Ladakh and Tibet.
-One of the strangest items is the human skull of a monk, made into a bowl.
+One of the strangest items is the skull of a monk, made into a bowl.

 The Hemis Monastery Festival is held annually in June.
 This might be a great time to go!
 Witness the massive celebration to commemorate the birth of Guru Padmasambhava.
 It’s one of Ladakh’s largest cultural events.